Game Designer: Job Info and Requirements for Becoming a Game Designer

-Game designers are likely to be part of a fast-growing industry as video game designers try to meet a seemingly limitless demand, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS states that the software development industry, of which video games are part, is enjoying growth spurred by rapid utilization of Internet technology.
-As of May 2012, the BLS states that software application developers (which include game designers) made a median annual wage of $90,060.
+Game designers are likely to be a part of a fast-growing industry as video game designers try to meet a seemingly limitless demand, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS states that the software development industry, of which video games are a part, is enjoying growth spurred by rapid utilization of Internet technology.
+As of May 2015, the BLS states that software application developers (which include game designers) made a median annual wage of $98,260.

 Alternate Career Options

-With just an associate's degree in Web design or a similar field, these developers can seek employment creating and designing websites, sometimes also creating the content.
-Faster than average job growth of 20% was expected by the BLS for this career from 2012-2022.
-In 2012, the BLS also reported their annual median salary as $62,500.
+Two careers that are similar to game designer are web developer and computer programmer.
+With just an associate's degree in web design or a similar field, web developers can seek employment creating and designing websites, sometimes also creating the content.
+Faster-than-average job growth of 27% is expected by the BLS for this career from 2014-2024.
+In 2015, the BLS also reported their annual median salary as $64,970.

-Normally having a bachelor's degree in computer science and specializing in several programming languages, these professionals create software programs by writing code.
-The BLS predicted average employment growth of 8% from 2012-2022 for computer programmers and noted an annual median wage of $74,280 in 2012.
+Normally having a bachelor's degree in computer science and specializing in several programming languages, computer programmers create software programs by writing code.
+The BLS predicted average employment decline of 8% from 2014-2024 for computer programmers and noted an annual median wage of $79,530 in 2015.

 Game designers are specialized software developers with a bachelor's degree who help design and manage the creation of video and computer games.